Anti-aging and Functional Medicine

 Andropause

 Andropause occurs when testosterone levels decline.
-While this condition is usually found in older men, it is affecting more young men than ever who, in their 20’s and 30’s, have unusually low testosterone levels.
+While this condition is usually found in older men, it is affecting more young men than ever who, in their 20’s and 30’s have unusually low testosterone levels.
 The symptoms of a testosterone deficiency include: loss of energy, loss of muscle, increased irritability, depression, low libido and impotence.
 A plague of modern times is that testosterone levels have been declining in younger and younger men.
 Common causes include poor diet, lack of sleep, lack of exercise and stress.
-Long-term consequences of testosterone deficiency include predisposition to heart disease, Alzheimer’s and Parkinson’s disease, osteoporosis and decreased longevity.
+Long-term consequences of testosterone deficiency include predisposition to heart disease, Alzheimer’s and Parkinson’s disease.

 Adrenal Fatigue